- Journalist for the New York Observer and Salon.com

-Joe Conason grew up in White Plains, New York.
-In 1971 as a senior at White Plains High School, he edited a county-wide underground newspaper called the Paper Workshop that in raw language preached antiwar politics and student rights.
-After high school he attended a community college for one year and then transferred to Brandeis University, where he earned a degree in history in 1975.
+Conason grew up in White Plains, New York, where, as a high-school senior in 1971, he edited the Paper Workshop, a county-wide underground newspaper that in raw language preached antiwar politics and student rights.
+Conason subsequently attended a community college for one year and then transferred to Brandeis University, where he earned a degree in history in 1975.

-During 1986 and 1987 Conason traveled repeatedly to the Philippines to write about politics there.
+During 1986-87, Conason traveled repeatedly to the Philippines to write about politics there.
 In 1989 he arrived in Beijing the night after the Tianamen Square massacre and covered its aftermath.
-After leaving the Village Voice, he worked from 1990 until 1992 as editor-at-large for the Conde Naste magazine Details.

 Between 2007 and 2010, Conason was a member of JournoList, an online listserve of media professionals that functioned essentially as a secret society of bloggers and reporters who coordinated the way they presented certain stories so as to advance leftist political candidates and agendas.

 In the fall of 2009, when the notoriously corrupt community organization ACORN was immersed in a massive voter-registration-fraud scandal, Conason lauded the group for its “history of honorable service to the dispossessed and impoverished,” and blamed ACORN's troubles on conservative “propaganda.”
 “Like so many conservative attacks,” said Conason, “the crusade against ACORN has been highly exaggerated and even falsified to create a demonic image that bears little resemblance to the real organization.”